vishruthdevan/portfolio/content/about.md

 I'm Vishruth.

-I live in New York.
-I used to live in Coonoor.
+I live in New York now, but I used to live in Coonoor.
+I also spent time in Coimbatore, though Coonoor will always be home.

-I am doing my master's in Computer Science at [Columbia University](https://www.columbia.edu/).
-I did my bachelor's at [VIT, Vellore](https://vit.ac.in/).
+I’m pursuing my master’s in Computer Science at [Columbia University](https://www.columbia.edu/).
+I completed my bachelor’s at [VIT, Vellore](https://vit.ac.in/).

-I used to work as a Web Developer and a DevOps Engineer at [GoPlus Inc.](https://go-plus.io/) We were building an AI powered learning platform for higher education institutions.
+I worked as an AI Engineer Intern at Juniper Square during the summer of 2025 and will be continuing in the role through the fall.
+We’re building the first-of-its-kind multi-agent AI assistant for the private equity industry.
+I’m also part of the CRIS Lab and was a summer research fellow at the NLP Lab at Columbia.
+Before this, I worked as a Web Developer and DevOps Engineer at [GoPlus Inc.](https://go-plus.io/), where we built an AI-powered learning platform for higher education institutions.

-I code.
-You can find my projects on [GitHub](https://github.com/vishruthdevan/).
-I'm also an AWS Certified Solutions Architect.
-I'm currently researching on attention and building multi-agent systems with LLMs.
+I code, and you can find my projects on [GitHub](https://github.com/vishruthdevan/).
+I’m also an AWS Certified Solutions Architect.

+I’m a teaching assistant for Security 1 at Columbia and for NLP at Barnard.
+If you’re a student enrolled in these courses, you can reach me at [vd2461@columbia.edu](mailto:vd2461@columbia.edu).